TTorr3s/object-to-csv/README.md

 #### • `keys`
 Keys for first row of csv.
 Set the keys in an array of objects according to the format below.
 Using the `key`/`as` format allows for you to set the `key` in the `data` object and display the `as` within the final csv as a proper title for example.

+If empty, the keys in the first object of the array will be used as column names.

 - Type: `Array`
 - Default: `[]`
 - Format: `[ {key: '', as: ''}, ... ]`